Home

 American Sources of Sport Excellence

-Helene Gregory and her Standardbred gelding JB were chosen to perform at the World Equestrian Games 2010 (photo by Vicki Wright)
+Helene Gregory and her Standardbred gelding JB were chosen to perform at the World Equestrian Games 2010 (photo by Vicki Wright-used by permission)

 I discovered this history through study of course, but also being a Tesio methods breeder I built up an extensive database of pedigrees and in so doing I was able to trace the origins of our domestic horses all the way back to the Colonial era.
 What I found both astonished and delighted me.

 One result of this education is that I have a newfound admiration for the genetic essence of our domestic breeds.
-I ascertained our original Running Horse breed is of the same root source as that of the English Thoroughbred.
+I ascertained our original Running Horse breed arose from the same root source as that of the English Thoroughbred--at the same time.
 It was a small race-saddle horse which possessed prodigious amounts of speed and stamina along with natural gaits and a friendly disposition.
-This breed originates from the Hobby- an ancient Celtic breed, the purest strains being from Ireland.
+This breed originates from the Hobby--an ancient Celtic breed, the purest strains being from Ireland.
+Bet you were never told that America had its own racing breed that was every bit as fast as the Thoroughbred--all one-hundred years before the first Thoroughbred got here--I know, you didn't hear about it and neither did I hear about it in all my years reading and listening about horses.

-Our Colonial Running Horse was a sport horse of the highest grade- able to run races at all distances from 1/4 to 4 miles- several times a day, at both the pace and the gallop- all 100 years before the Thoroughbred reached our shores.
-And it was an excellent saddle horse as well, tough and durable, friendly and comfortable, they were prized possessions of our forebears, bred originally in New England, Virginia and New York, they quickly spread to all the Colonies for both race and saddle use.
-(You may read a full history of these marvelous horses in "The North American Sport Horse Breeder"- to be available in early summer 2012).
+Our Colonial Running Horse was a sport horse of the highest grade- able to run races at all distances from 1/4 sprints, to 4-mil heat races to 50 and 100 mile races, at both the pace and the gallop--all one-hundred years before the Thoroughbred reached our shores.
+And it was an excellent saddle horse as well, tough and durable, friendly and comfortable, they were prized possessions of our forebears.

-(Suspension and fluidness at the trot- a natural trait of Borealis who is a direct discendant of our first sport horse breed- photo courtesy of Julie Lynn Andrew).
+(Suspension and fluidness at the trot is a natural trait of Borealis who is a direct discendant of our first sport horse breed--photo courtesy of Julie Lynn Andrew).

 This information on the superb genetic base of our native horse breeds is far too important for us as breeders to not explore and exploit.
 Therefore, it is now my goal to change all that, to help us discover the hidden gold in our domestic sources and to demonstrate how to unlock that potential.
 This will require identifying the key bloodlines that are potent sources of the sport talent which will give us the sport success we have been searching for.
 To that end I will present modern examples of domestic sport horse talent.